timbeaudet/knowledge_base/faq/today.md

 ## Winter Eggspansion for Eggcelerate!

 - Set the remaining developer and goal times for Eggcelerate!
 Winter.
+- Fix the issues found with tracks while collecting the snowmen.
+- Ensure Winter Keep it Alive achievement works (using Lid likely)
+- Add names to credits road.
 - Cleanup of a few levels in Winter Eggspansion that didn't make it, put all DLC in addressable pack.
-- Capture some footage of playing the game and showing failures to hook with "I could better than that"
+- Write update / release notice for Eggcelerate! steam page and prepare the assets for major update.
 - Write the emails that will go to players on Tyre Bytes lists that the Eggspansion is now available.
 - Write emails for the press & influencers list to remind them and say game is available.
-- Fix the issues found with tracks while collecting the snowmen.
-- Ensure Winter Keep it Alive achievement works (using Lid likely)
-- Add names to credits road.
+- Capture some footage of playing the game and showing failures to hook with "I could better than that"

 ## Coming Soon